simon-ess/training-vm/doc/creating-vm-from-scratch.md

 no additional software modules are needed.

-Create a user (we used epics-dev as the "EPICS Developer") select "Make this user administrator" (which enables sudo).
+Create a user (we used epics-dev as the "EPICS Developer") and select "Make this user administrator" (which enables sudo).
 We did not set a password, which is fine for a personal VM that you run on your own computer/laptop.

-Consider saving the state in a snapshot, *"9.3 fresh"*.
+Consider saving the state in a snapshot, *"9.4 fresh"*.

 ## Update the system